justinhj/minbpe-cc/README.md

 After some optimization on the C++ side ran a comparative test of Karpathy's train.py with shakespeare.txt:

 - minbpe-cc/train 32.859 seconds
-- minbpe/train/.py 157.96 seconds
+- minbpe/train.py 97.96 seconds

 July 1st 2024

+Incremental optimization on frequency count and added lexicographical ordering for tie breaks

+shakespeare.txt (train 2)

+- minbpe-cc/train 2.8 seconds
+- minbpe/train.py

 ## TODO Notes and C++ related

-* TODO replace tuple with pair
-* TODO Add special token support
+* TODO Add special token support for encoding and decoding
 * TODO Make build files more portable
-* TODO Cleanup README.md
+* TODO check performance of going back to vector instead of forward_list when training in each mode
 * TODO Warnings when specifying unused arguments. vocab size and encoder only matter for training
 * TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
 * TODO Add end to end test script
+* DONE replace tuple with pair
 * DONE Add lexicographic ordering for tie breaking pairs (note this is a bit slower)
 * DONE option to save the vocab
 * DONE Use namespaces